ilgrad/pylearn-epac/doc/source/installation.rst

     pip install --user soma-workflow
     pip install --user dill

+Secondly, download and install **joblib** from https://github.com/joblib/joblib. epac needs the latest code of joblib.

-Secondly, epac can be downloaded from github and you can run installation script for your local user.
+Finally, epac can be downloaded from github and you can run installation script for your local user.

 .. code-block:: guess